Naloxone: Community access

-In Australia, as of 1 February 2016, some forms of naloxone are available "over the counter" in pharmacies without a prescription.
-It comes in single-use filled syringe similar to law enforcement kits.
-A single dose costs AU$20; for those with a prescription, five doses can bought for AU$40, amounting to a rate of eight dollars per dose (2019).
+In Australia, some forms of naloxone are available "over the counter" in pharmacies free without a prescription under the Take Home Naloxone programme.
+It comes in single-use filled syringe form similar to law enforcement kits as well as nasal sprays.
+In 2024, those with a prescription can purchase five doses for around AU$32 or just over AU$6 per dose.

-In Alberta, in addition to pharmacy distribution, take-home naloxone kits are available and commonly distributed in most drug treatment or rehabilitation centres.
+In Alberta, in addition to pharmacy distribution, take-home naloxone kits are available and distributed in most drug treatment or rehabilitation centers.

-In Europe, take home naloxone pilots were launched in the Channel Islands and in Berlin in the late 1990s.
-In 2008, the Welsh Assembly government announced its intention to establish demonstration sites for take-home naloxone, and in 2010 Scotland instituted a national naloxone program.
+In the European Union, take home naloxone pilots were launched in the Channel Islands and in Berlin in the late 1990s.
+In 2008, the Welsh Assembly government announced its intention to establish demonstration sites for take-home naloxone, and in 2010, Scotland instituted a national naloxone program.
 Inspired by North American and European efforts, non-governmental organizations running programs to train drug users as overdose responders and supply them with naloxone are now operational in Russia, Ukraine, Georgia, Kazakhstan, Tajikistan, Afghanistan, China, Vietnam, and Thailand.
-Noting the high risk of overdose among people with HIV who inject drugs, international HIV donors including the President's Emergency Plan for AIDS Relief, the Global Fund to Fight AIDS, Tuberculosis and Malaria, and the Open Society Foundations, have supported the purchase and distribution of naloxone to those at risk in low- and middle income countries.

-In 2017, Next Harm Reduction in New York State began distributing naloxone and other harm reduction supplies by mail to those in the US unable to get them locally.

 In 2018, a maker of naloxone announced it would provide a free kit including two doses of the nasal spray, as well as educational materials, to each of the 16,568 public libraries and 2,700 YMCAs in the U.S.

-Media

-The 2013 documentary film Reach for Me: Fighting to End the American Drug Overdose Epidemic interviews people involved in naloxone programs aiming to make naloxone available to opioid users and people with chronic pain.

-Criticism

-Some political commentators, law enforcement workers, and addiction specialists have argued naloxone enables opioid addiction and worsens the crisis.
-Some police officers report reviving the same addict multiple times and that the availability of naloxone have allowed some addicts to push their use over the edge.
-Other critics have noted Narcan nasal spray's American manufacturer views colleges, schools, libraries, and community centers as "untapped markets" and a "growth opportunity."
-Narcan's manufacturer also charges $150 for the nasal spray and aggressively sues competitors looking to market a cheaper unauthorized generic version of the drug.
-The public relations effort to raise awareness of naloxone and promote policies such as bulk purchases by police departments obviously increases sales.
+In 2025, an American start-up released a keychain case to make naloxone more immediately accessible in emergencies.

+In April 2025, the city of Nashville, Tennessee introduced its first naloxone vending machine at a Twice Daily gas station on West End Avenue.
+This initiative, a collaboration between the Metro Nashville Health Department, Fund Recovery, and Twice Daily, aims to provide free access to naloxone, an opioid overdose-reversing medication.
+Within five weeks of installation, the machine dispensed over 2,200 doses, significantly surpassing initial expectations.
+Encouraged by this success, the health department plans to install three additional machines across Davidson County within 90 days, targeting areas with the highest overdose rates.
+The program is funded by opioid settlement money and underscores the importance of community partnerships in expanding access to life-saving interventions.

+Veterinary use

+Naloxone is used to reverse pure μ-opioid receptor agonists and for opioid reversal during cardiopulmonary arrest in cats and dogs.
+This is often given intravenously but instranasal administration works in the dog at higher doses.
+Renarcotisation can occur with naloxone administration, especially with morphinans.
+Naloxone administration has been reported to result in altered mental status and blepharospasm.
+Aetiology of this is unknown but could be due to either withdrawal, systemic hypertension, or rapid changes to the cerebral vascular tone.
+One study in horses reported that naloxone administration reduced increases in right ventricular pressure and heart rate caused by endotoxic shock.